-Professor John Howe is Director of the University of Melbourne School of Government and was previously Co-Director of the Centre for Employment and Labour Relations Law at the Law School.
-John's research interests include labour market policy and regulation, regulatory theory, and corporate accountability.
+Professor John Howe is Director of the Melbourne School of Government and Director of the Centre for Employment and Labour Relations Law at the University of Melbourne.
+John's research interests include labour market policy and regulation, regulatory design, and corporate accountability.
 He has written extensively on the role of the state in regulating employment and labour markets, and on the intersection between state-based regulation and corporate governance.
-John is presently engaged in research concerning regulatory enforcement of minimum employment standards in Australia and the Asia-Pacific region.
-He is also researching how large business organisations engage in self-regulation of labour practices through internal policy and rule-making processes, and the interaction between these policies and employment laws.
+John is presently engaged in research concerning regulatory enforcement of minimum employment standards and labour dispute resolution in Australia and the Asia-Pacific region.
+He is also leading the Program on Regulation and Design at the School of Government, as well as a project on the evaluation of government social procurement initiatives.

 Prior to commencing an academic career, John worked in private legal practice, and also as a researcher for public policy and advocacy organisations in Washington DC.
 John was Secretary of the Australian Labour Law Association between 2005 and 2009, and Chair of the Labour Law Research Network from 2015-2019.
-He was Deputy Dean of the Law School from 2013-2016, and Director of the Melbourne School of Government from 2017-2023.
+He was Deputy Dean of the Melbourne Law School from 2013-2016, and Director of the Melbourne School of Government from 2017-2023.